 4. What do I do with the numbers on the face of each ticket?

 Do I sum them up or calculate an average or calculate a percentage (or proportion)?

-Summary: The Box Model (16.4) is a tool to help you calculate sums from a random process
+Summary: Box Models (16.4) a tool to help you calculate sums from a random process